Balcony Solar Is Coming to the UK

 The rules are changing fast.
 Get weekly updates on what's legal, what kits work, and how to save the most on your electricity bill.

-Join Energy Freedom Weekly →The Bottom Line
+Join Energy Freedom Weekly →What Is the Bottom Line for UK Renters and Balcony Solar?

 The UK just removed the biggest barrier to renter solar.
 For the first time, you can legally plug a solar panel into your flat and start saving money — no electrician, no massive upfront cost, no permanent changes.